springboot20/springboot20/README.md

-# 👋 Hi there, I'my Yunus Abbas Opeyemi (A.K.A CodeSuite) 👨🏽‍💻
+# 👋 Hi there, I'm Yunus Abbas Opeyemi (A.K.A CodeSuite) 👨🏽‍💻

 ## 🚀 About Me
 I'm a passionate Front-End Developer with a keen eye for detail and a love for crafting beautiful, responsive web applications.
 With a strong foundation in HTML, CSS, and JavaScript, I specialize in building interactive and user-friendly interfaces.